Barbara Popović: Junior Eurovision Song Contest 2013

 According to Rede Spasovski, the chief of the Macedonian delegation, the initial reaction to Popović's rehearsals was positive.

-Despite the positive expectations, in the final North Macedonia placed last out of the 12 countries, with 19 points (12 of which were given to all participants at the start of the voting regardless of how well they did).
+Despite the positive expectations, in the final Macedonia placed last out of the 12 countries, with 19 points (12 of which are given to all participants at the start of the voting regardless of how well they did).
+Moldova, who took the penultimate place, received 41 points.

-Macedonian artistic director of the Junior Eurovision Ljupcho Mirkovski defended the internal decision to send Popović without holding a national selection, saying that Popović was musically talented, and attributed her bad performance to stage fright.
-"Internal choice may not be the best solution, but this year we joined the dance a little bit too late, so there was no better solution that this.
+The result was dubbed "catastrophic".
+It was reported that Macedonian Radio Television (MRT) was "seriously considering" to withdraw from the contest in the future.
+The artistic director of the Macedonian Junior Eurovision team, Ljupcho Mirkovski, defended the internal decision to send Popović without holding a national selection, saying that Popović was musically talented, and attributed her bad performance to stage fright.
+"Internal selection may not be the best solution, but this year we 'joined the dance' a little bit too late, so there was no better solution that this.
 Barbara is a musical child and certainly could sing better, but stage fright has done its job.
 Not all children are immune to public performance," said he in an interview.
 He also stated that he didn't find it strange that the countries of the former Soviet Union didn't help Popović to place higher because in a song contest songs matter more than relationship between countries.
 As for the states of the former Yugoslavia, North Macedonia was the only former Yugoslav republic competing that year.